 The Hartley and Colpitts oscillator circuits are very similar in behavior, but their differences influence the designer’s preferred choice.
 For example, the Hartley has a wider tuning range and fewer components than the Colpitts.

 The Colpitts, however, is less expensive because it avoids the tapped inductor, and has several popular variants with good stability.
-We’ll cover RF oscillators in more detail in the next column.
+We’ll cover RF oscillators in more detail in the next article.

 Most electronics builders and experimenters are very familiar with solderless breadboards.
 They’re very convenient and easy to work with for a variety of circuits, but they aren’t very good for analog circuits at frequencies above a couple of MHz.